 TIPS training is also accepted and is available online from 360Training.

 How old do you have to be to bartend in Delaware?

 To sell alcohol or bartend in Delaware, you must be at least 21 and 18 to serve alcohol, according to the APIS.

 How long is the responsive server training course?

-It’s approximately two and a half hours and is followed by a multiple-choice test.
+It is an online course that’s approximately two and a half hours and is followed by a multiple-choice test.